QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 check_ramsey(clq)
 ```

-### Recursive Representation of a Sustainable Plan
+### Recursive representation of a sustainable plan

 We can represent a sustainable plan recursively by taking the
 continuation value $v_t$ as a state variable.